BrentDean/8-Bit/README.md

 * Packs those opcodes (and eventually microcode) into the correct byte layout for 28C64 EEPROMs.
 * Lets me iterate quickly on instruction set design and control logic by just reprogramming ROMs.

+The initial ISA and architecture are loosely based on the classic Ben Eater 8-bit breadboard computer, but adapted to a single PCB with updated ICs, and a more explicit software toolchain.

 It’s a learning project first: I’m using it to understand what actually happens between “I wrote some code” and “LEDs blink on a real machine.”

 ## Project Goals